Sangamesh02/DeployMediaWiki/README.md

 Access MediaWiki using the external IP address in web browser.

-We also do build images on our LinuxVM.
+We also do build images on our LinuxVM and then push it to ACR.